-- Property Rates 95% (89% in 2013 / 2014) - Electricity 90% (66% in 2013 / 2014) - Refuse 90% (65% in 2013 / 2014) - Indigent Support to increase from 1% to 30% of all registered indigents; - ♣ Bulk Electricity purchases: MLM has assumed a tariff increase of 14% from Eskom and will increase its tariffs with 14% as determined by NERSA; - Other expenditure: In order to accommodate the increases in salaries, bulk purchases, debt
+- Property Rates 95% (89% in 2013 / 2014) - Electricity 90% (66% in 2013 / 2014) - Refuse 90% (65% in 2013 / 2014) - Indigent Support to increase from 1% to 30% of all registered indigents; - ♣ Bulk Electricity purchases: MLM has assumed a tariff increase of 14% from Eskom and will increase its tariffs with 14% as determined by NERSA; - Other expenditure: In order to accommodate the increases in salaries, bulk purchases, debt - Impairment and depreciation, it means that all other expenditure will increase at a reduced rate or maintained at the current levels; - Matatiele Local Municipality will continue with its current powers and functions; - ♣ The Budget is based on current service levels.
+However, provision is made for a pilot project to expand refuse removal services to 5 rural areas; - Government grants for the years 2013/2014to 2014/2015 are as per the Division of Revenue Act, assuming that all allocations will be received; - The inflation rate has been estimated at 5,5% per annum; - ♣ Growth in staff related costs has been provided for in the budget at 8% per annum, growth in the remaining expense items range from 0% to 10%; - Provision has been made for tariff increases relating to services at an average rate of 4% per annum; and

-Impairment and depreciation, it means that all other expenditure will increase at a - Impairment and depreciation, it means that all other expenditure will increase at a reduced rate or maintained at the current levels; - ♣ MatatieleLocalMunicipality will continue with its current powers and functions; - ♣ The Budget is based on current service levels.
-However, provision is made for a pilot project to expand refuse removal services to 5 rural areas; - Government grants for the years 2013/2014to 2014/2015 are as per the Division of Revenue Act, assuming that all allocations will be received; - ♣ The inflation rate has been estimated at 5,5% per annum; - Growth in staff related costs has been provided for in the budget at 8% per annum, growth in the remaining expense items range from 0% to 10%; - Provision has been made for tariff increases relating to services at an average rate of 4% per annum; and - ♣ Provision was made to contribute to the Provision for Leave Reserve.
+♣ Provision was made to contribute to the Provision for Leave Reserve.
 However, staff will be encouraged to redeem their leave.

-Table 29 Credit Rating outlook
+Table 34 Credit Rating outlook